fbacker/broadlink-mqtt-bridge/README.md

 This will install the broadlink-mqtt-bridge project in /srv/openhab2-conf/broadlink-mqtt-bridge/.
 At the end of the installer you will have an option to make the project run automatic at boot.

-It's possible to start and stop
+It's possible to run manually

+**NOTE:** Still error in install script so it wont start after reboot.
+Needs to be started manually.
 ```
-/etc/init.d/broadlinkbridge
+/etc/init.d/broadlinkbridge start|stop|status
 ```

-To upgrade to latest version just run the script again or run ```git pull```in the app directory.
+To upgrade to latest version just run the script again or run ```git pull``` in the app directory.

 ## Manually